Autodesk-Forge/forge-tokenflex-export/README.md

 - Internet connectivity to the Google Map API
 - Tested to be working on: Chrome, Safari, Firefox and IE Edge
 - A Google API Key for Google Maps, you can get one [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+- When logging into the web dashboard, you should login with the Autodesk ID of a contract manager or software coordinator to gain access to the contracts' usage data.
+If you login with a user that does not have such roles, the API will return no data.

 ### Setup